Irenangelus

 Irenangelus is a genus of kleptoparasitic spider wasps in the subfamily Ceropalinae of the family Pompilidae.
 The genus has a pantropical distribution, occurring in the Oriental, Neotropical, Australian, eastern Palearctic, and Madagascan zoogeographic regions, with the highest diversity found in the Neotropics.

 Irenangelus is closely related to the more widespread genus Ceropales, with both forming a monophyletic subfamily, Ceropalinae, within the Pompilidae.
-This subfamily is considered the most basal lineage of the Pompilidae.
-However, this classification is debated due to the kleptoparasitic life history of ceropalines.
+This subfamily is the sister group to the subfamily Notocyphinae.
 Current research suggests that Ceropalinae and other pompilids evolved from a common ectoparasitoid ancestor.

 Biology

 In the Philippines, species of Irenangelus are known to be kleptoparasites of Auplopus nyemitawa and Tachypompilus analis.
 Additionally, I. eberhardi is a kleptoparasite of Auplopus semialatus.
 The kleptoparasitic behavior of I. lukosanus has been observed as it pursues its host pompilid, Platydialepis ryoheii, while the latter transports its prey, Heteropoda forcipata, to its nest.
 The kleptoparasitic wasp pounces on the spider and extends its gaster, attempting to insert the tip into a slit of the prey's book lung.